MujiJuanda/mujijuanda/README.md

 - 🔭 I’m currently working on **building a Linux kernel**

-- 🌱 I’m currently learning **Flutter, SEO, Machine Learning, and Linux Kernel Development**
+- 🌱 I’m currently learning **Flutter, SEO, Machine Learning, UI/UX Design and Linux Kernel Development**

-- 👯 I’m looking to collaborate on **startup projects, operating systems, and final project proposals**
+- 👯 I’m looking to collaborate on **startup projects, operating systems, Prototype Figma and final project proposals**

 - 💬 Ask me about **HTML, UI/UX Design (Figma), Python, and Flutter**

-- 📫 How to reach me **mujijuanda2005@gmail.com**
+- 📫 How to reach me **mujijuandasaputra@gmail.com**

 - ⚡ Fun fact **I enjoy revisiting even the basics because they are fascinating to me.**